montaggroup/montag/README.md

 third world problem.

-The main idea behind Montag is to leverage the virtually nonexistent delivery cost for digital documents (think e-books, tutorials, guides) to increase the availability of written information for as many human being as possible.
+The main idea behind Montag is to leverage the virtually nonexistent delivery cost for digital documents (think e-books, tutorials, guides) to increase the availability of written information for as many human beings as possible.

 The basic design is a massively replicated database of metadata about existing digital documents (called tomes) and their authors as well as related files holding content.
 Transmission of database entries is done in a web of trust